Intercourse, Lies, and Passionola – Cocktail Wonk

 Fassionola

-There’s way more to the story I don’t have time for right here, and I’m anxiously awaiting the publication of Fassionola – The Torrid Story of Cocktails’ Most Mysterious Ingredient by Gregorio Pantoja and Martin S. Lindsay.
+There’s rather more to the story I don’t have time for right here, and I’m anxiously awaiting the publication of Fassionola – The Torrid Story of Cocktails’ Most Mysterious Ingredient by Gregorio Pantoja and Martin S. Lindsay.
 I’m positive they’ll fill in lots of extra gaps within the story and I can’t look ahead to my copy to reach.